ablancha/gpsearch/README.md

 # gpsearch

-Source code for Bayesian optimization and experimental design with likelihood-weighted acquisition functions.
+Source code for Bayesian optimization and active learning with likelihood-weighted acquisition functions.

 ## Installation